-Autism & ADHD Assessment Team
+Autism & ADHD Assessment and Support

 The Autism and ADHD Assessment Pathway works across Basildon, Brentwood and Thurrock providing assessments for children for possible Autism and ADHD.
 The Pathway consists of a team which includes Speech and Language Therapists, Occupational Therapists, Clinical Psychologists, Specialist Nurses, Community Paediatricians and Assistant Practitioners.